 Initially, Awal planned on researching whether gang membership predicts utilization of community services, but this data was restricted on a computer that did not have internet access on campus.
 As such, Awal adapted her project so that she could use the public data available.

-Nick Giotis (C’23) is a first year economics and theatre and performance studies major who wanted to become involved in independent research early in his academic career.
-His presentation analyzed “The Holisitc National Progress Index (HNPI)” as a replacement for the Human Development Index.
+Nick Giotis (C’23) is a first-year economics and theatre and performance studies major who wanted to become involved in independent research early in his academic career.
+His presentation analyzed “The Holistic National Progress Index (HNPI)” as a replacement for the Human Development Index.

 “The idea that economic growth is the way to quantify human progress seems so backwards to me and the work done by the UN to address that was laudable,” says Giotis.
 “I talked to Professor Rogers in the economics department who said, ‘It doesn’t matter how you do it, but how you do it has to matter.’”

 A sophomore studying history and linguistics, Rachel Singer (C’22) examined the Irish literary influences in an Icelandic saga of Laxdaela, which depicted the kidnapping of Princess Milkorka.
 Singer wanted to look into the similarities and differences between this saga and others by comparing Irish literary devices to Irish texts.

 Most Icelandic sagas were written by descendants of Vikings 400 years after the fact.
 Singer found that while these sagas had Irish literary motifs, they were overwhelmingly Norse.
 This implies that Vikings saw Irish culture as similar to their own, but above all emphasizes Norse contact with the wider world was not limited to conquest.
 She said that the pandemic has allowed her to focus more on developing her linguistic skills.

 “At the beginning of quarantine, I could not read any old Norse, but I have been able to study it extensively over the past few months, which I am hoping will help in projects in the future,” says Singer.